SageOx

 Mermaid diagram

-This works with any orchestration layer — terminal sessions, IDE integrations, OpenClaw, or custom agent factories.
+This works with any orchestration layer — terminal sessions, IDE integrations, or custom agent factories.
 The integration point is always ox agent prime via CLAUDE.md.

 Agent factory setup